Article I – Name

 Article VI – Meetings (Pow Wows)

-1. Meetings and Conventions may be referred to as Pow Wows.
+1. Meetings shall be referred to as Pow Wows.

-2. The Executive Board shall hold quarterly meetings.
+3. The Executive Board shall hold quarterly Pow Wows.

-3. The general membership shall meet at least once a year in a Convention.
+4. The general membership shall Pow Wow at least once a year in a Convention.

-1. In odd-numbered years the purpose shall be to elect officers of URNAC and conduct other business.
+1. In odd-numbered years, the purpose shall be to elect officers of the organization, and conduct other business.

 2. In even-numbered years, the purpose shall be to hear reports from the officers, to conduct business, and to educate the membership of issues impacting URNAC voters.

-4. All meetings except Conventions may be conducted through electronic communication which allows all participants to fully participate in the meeting.
+5. All Pow Wows and Conventions may be conducted through electronic communication which allows all participants to fully participate in the meeting.
+Voting Members participating electronically waive their right to a secret ballot in lieu of convenience; those not wishing to waive this right shall attend in person.

-6. Notice to the meetings and Conventions may be issued by any electronic method or by postcard 14 days in advance of the scheduled meeting/convention.
-Any notice may be waived in writing by the person entitled to receive it.
+7. Notice to the Pow Wows and Conventions may be issued by any electronic method or by postcard 5 days in advance of the scheduled Pow Wow/Convention.
+Any required notice may be waived in writing by the person entitled to receive it.

-7. A quorum must be present to conduct binding business.
+8. A quorum must be present to conduct binding business or hold elections.

-2. For conventions, a quorum shall be a majority of those registered at the Convention.
+1. A quorum shall be a majority of the Voting Members present.

 Article VII – Rules of Order and Procedure; Parliamentary Authority